 The registrar conducts registration periods prior to the beginning of each term.
-At these times, students can confirm or change their course selections for the designated term.
-Registration periods also serve as pre-registration periods for future terms and allow students to tentatively hold places in courses in those terms.
-In the spring term, the registrar conducts a pre-registration period for the next academic year.
+At these times, students can confirm or change their course selections.
+In the spring term, the registrar conducts a registration period for the next academic year.

-Registration at Bryn Athyn College is considered a contract binding the student for the entire term.
+Course registration at Bryn Athyn College is considered a contract binding the student for the entire term.
 Many commitments are based upon the enrollment anticipated at the beginning of the term.

 Full-time first year students are required to register with their academic advisors during registration periods as shown in the calendar for the school year.
-Students pay a \$100 late fee and have their pre-registration removed if they do not register on time.
+Students pay a \$100 late fee and have any existing registration removed if they do not register on time.
 All other students are required to register online during the registration periods or meet with their advisor.
 Online registration will only be made available during the registration periods.
-Students who have outstanding fees and fines anywhere on the campus (see page 19) or lapsed health insurance (see page 60) may be prohibited from registering for classes until these matters are resolved.
+Students who have outstanding fees and fines anywhere on the campus (see Fees and Assistance section) or lapsed health insurance (see Health Insurance Policy section) may be prohibited from registering for classes until these matters are resolved.

-Students may take courses above their year level only with the permission of both the instructor and the appropriate division head.
+Students may not take courses above their year level or take courses without the stated prerequisites without the permission of both the instructor and the appropriate area head.
+The students should work through their advisors who will maintain written documentation (email recommended) of the process.